pswhdev/holidays_optimizer/README.md

 - https://docs.python.org/3/library/datetime.html#timedelta-objects - to learn how to work with dates and days

--  ChatGPT from OpenAI was used to troubleshoot code when it was not working as expected, as well as to provide insights on how to achieve my intended goals when I encountered difficulties on my own.

 ### Content

 The documentation in the README file was inspired by README files authored by both Amy Richardson and Diane Corriette.

-Text revisions were made with the assistance from ChatGPT.

 ### Acknowledgments